scriptnull/docsv2/sources/pipelines/resources/dockerOptions.md

 ```
 `dnsSearch` specifies a list of DNS search domains that are presented to the container.

-This setting maps to DnsSearch in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">Create a container section</a> of the Docker Remote API and the --dns-search option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.
+This setting maps to DnsSearch in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">create a container section</a> of the Docker Remote API and the --dns-search option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.

 ```
     user: <string>
 ```
 `user` specifies the user name to be uses inside the container.

-This setting maps to User in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">Create a container section</a> of the Docker Remote API and the --user option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.
+This setting maps to User in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">create a container section</a> of the Docker Remote API and the --user option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.

 If you do not provide a dockerOptions resource to a manifest job, it will set memory to 400mb by default.
 No other default settings will be used.

 <a name="mappingDockerOptions"></a>
 ##Mapping dockerOptions to your Container Service
 Even though `dockerOptions` supports a wide variety of configurations, you can only use options that are relevant for your Container Service.
-The table below maps our tags to settings in Amazon's ECS, Kubernetes, Google Container Engine, and Joyent Triton Public Cloud.
+The table below maps our tags to settings in Amazon EC2 Container Service (ECS), Kubernetes, Google Container Engine (GKE), Joyent Triton Public Cloud, Docker Cloud (DCL), and Docker Datacenter (DDC).

 There are two levels of mapping in dockerOptions.